-- 7. Passing: If you need to pass a swimmer, pass on the left. - Preferably tap the foot of the person in front of you before passing.
+- 7. Passing: If you need to pass a swimmer, pass on the left.
+Preferably tap the foot of the person in front of you before passing.
 If you are being overtaken at the turn, stop, and wait until the other swimmer has pushed off.
-It is best to make the pass at the wall rather than in the middle of the laps, as follows: - Passer: Gently taps feet of Passee; - Passee: At the next turn, pulls over to the Right Corner and stops; - Passer: Makes flip turn at Left Corner of wall; - Passee: Starts swimming again, behind the Passer. - 8.
-If you need to stop for a rest / clear your goggles / adjust your fins / gasp for air etc, squeeze into the corner to the right of incoming swimmers, so they will have sufficient room to turn on the left. - 9.
-Don't leave early from the wall.
+It is best to make the pass at the wall rather than in the middle of the laps, as follows: - Passer: Gently taps feet of Passee; - Passee: At the next turn, pulls over to the right-hand corner, stops and waits;

+- Passer: Makes flip turn at left-hand corner of wall; - Passee: Starts swimming again, behind the Passer. - If you need to stop for a rest / clear your goggles / adjust your fins / gasp for air etc, squeeze into the corner to the right of incoming swimmers, so they will have sufficient room to turn on the left.

+9. Don't leave early from the wall.

-If the lane is going 5 seconds or 10 seconds apart, do not leave 3 seconds back.
+If the lane is going 5 seconds or 10 seconds apart, do not leave earlier than that.
 In no time at all, you will be on the feet of the swimmer in front, and that is annoying.